Loading…

 Learning Objectives

-Describe initiatives to streamline regulatory assessment/inspection; Illustrate how regulatory initiatives can facilitate innovation in CMC; Compare perspectives from senior leaders regarding regulatory initiatives and reguatory advancements.
+Describe initiatives to streamline regulatory assessment/inspection; Recognize how regulatory initiatives can facilitate innovation in CMC; State comparing perspectives from senior leaders regarding regulatory initiatives and regulatory advancements.

 Chair